Computing Mean & STD in Image Dataset

 psum += inputs.sum(axis = [0, 2, 3])

-psumsq += (inputs ** 2).sum(axis = [0, 2, 3])
+psum_sq += (inputs ** 2).sum(axis = [0, 2, 3])

-Finally, we need to make come final calculations:
+Finally, we make some further calculations:

 count